Campus Spaces & Dining

 Providing opportunity for physical distancing through the de-densification of campus is a top re-entry priority.
 This drastically reduces the number of people permitted in each space.
 The University will be posting signs to indicate capacity of each space, floor markers to identify space required between those waiting in any line, and other visual cues to reiterate university public health policies.
 Wentworth is preparing to increase the frequency of cleaning and sanitation across campus.

-Wentworth is preparing to increase the frequency of cleaning and sanitation across campus.
-The Campus Infrastructure Re-Entry Working Group is in the process of developing individualized cleaning schedules for all campus spaces.
-Additionally, cleaning wipes and hand sanitizer will be widely available across campus.
-While personal hygiene, physical distancing, and wearing appropriate personal protective equipment (PPE) such as face coverings are the best ways to minimize the spread of COVID-19, students, faculty, and staff will be asked to wipe down desks, tables, and other high-touch surfaces after use.
+Wentworth will continue with its protocol of increased frequency of cleaning and sanitation across campus.
+Additionally, cleaning wipes and hand sanitizer are widely available across campus.
+While personal hygiene, physical distancing, and wearing appropriate personal protective equipment (PPE) such as face coverings are the best ways to minimize the spread of COVID-19, students, faculty, and staff will continue to wipe down desks, tables, and other high-touch surfaces after use.

 All academic spaces will be arranged to allow for required physical distancing.
 Specific criteria are being developed for labs and studios based on use, need, and course learning goals.
 Where possible, adjustments will be made to accommodate physical distancing.
 In environments where physical distancing is not possible or will impede the achievement of course learning goals, we will implement additional protective measures such as installing physical barriers between workstations and providing additional PPE such as face shields, goggles, and gloves.

 Facilities is assessing all open work environments and meeting rooms to implement measures to physically separate and increase distance between employees, other coworkers, and students.
 If you work in an office, no more than one person should be in the same room unless the required 6 feet of distancing can be consistently maintained.
 If more than one person is in a room, masks/face coverings must always be worn.